Florida State University College of Arts and Sciences: Taxol — anti-cancer drug

-A significant achievement at the university was chemistry professor and synthetic organic chemist Robert A. Holton's synthesizing of tamoxifen on December 9, 1993.
+Chemistry professor and synthetic organic chemist Robert A. Holton synthesized tamoxifen on December 9, 1993.
 The synthesized version, Taxol, has been used as an effective breast cancer and ovarian cancer treatment.

-Holton and his organic chemistry team won a race to develop a cheaper semisynthetic version (Holton Taxol total synthesis).
+Holton and his organic chemistry team developed a cheaper semisynthetic version (Holton Taxol total synthesis).
 In 1993, Bristol-Myers Squibb began marketing Taxol, ultimately earning more than $1.6 billion by the year 2000.

 Before the drug company's exclusive license expired, Florida State earned $351 million in royalties.
 In addition, polymer chemist and professor, Joseph Schlenoff, holds 30 patents relating to his research into multilayers and hydrogels.

 English

-The Department of English at FSU is a nationally ranked program that encompasses many majors and produces a number of journals such as the Kudzu Review, The Southeast Review, and The Journal of Early Modern Studies.
-Comprising a wide range of topics, the faculty include winners of Guggenheim, National Endowment for the Arts, Fulbright, and Newberry Library fellowships.
+The Department of English at FSU encompasses many majors and produces several journals such as the Kudzu Review, The Southeast Review, and The Journal of Early Modern Studies.
+Comprising a wide range of topics, the faculty includes winners of Guggenheim, National Endowment for the Arts, Fulbright, and Newberry Library fellowships.

-Earth, Ocean and Atmospheric Science
+Earth, Ocean, and Atmospheric Science

 Meteorology

-Founded in 1949, the FSU meteorology program is the largest and most complete meteorology program in the southeastern United States, with 17 faculty members, over 85 graduate students and approximately 200 undergraduate students.
+Founded in 1949, the FSU meteorology program is the largest and most complete meteorology program in the southeastern United States, with 17 faculty members, over 85 graduate students, and approximately 200 undergraduate students.

 Physics

-The Department of Physics, comprising more than 60 faculty and over 100 graduate students, is a major research department, offering graduate programs that have been ranked amongst the best in the nation by U.S. News & World Report.
+The Department of Physics has more than 60 faculty, and over 100 graduate students.

-In terms of major facilities, the department has its own superconducting linear particle accelerator at which experiments ranging from precision atomic measurements to analysis of rare-isotope collisions are performed.
+The department has its own superconducting linear particle accelerator at which experiments ranging from precision atomic measurements to analysis of rare-isotope collisions are performed.
 The department maintains active groups working on experiments at Fermilab, CERN, Brookhaven National Laboratory, TJNAF, Argonne National Laboratory, and several others.
 Indirectly, through current director Dr. Gregory Boebinger as well as his predecessor, laboratory founder Dr. Jack Crow, the department operates the main complex of the multi discipline National High Magnetic Field Laboratory, located near campus at FSU's Innovation Park.

 Psychology

-FSU's Psychology Department has served as an education and research institution in the university for more than 100 years and has the distinction of being the first psychological laboratory in Florida.
-Founded in 1902, the program now offers over one hundred courses each semester and has nearly 70 faculty members.
-The department chair is Jeanette Taylor, Ph.D.
+FSU's Psychology Department has been an education and research institution in the university for more than 100 years, and was the first psychological laboratory in Florida.

 The department is the center of research in many areas with more than 30 research laboratories and $2 million in new grants being awarded in 2015.
 In 2020, PhD program in clinical psychology was ranked 27th by U.S. News & World Report and the department itself was ranked 60th.